 How I can change bitrate of MP3 file?

-Audio Converter Plus can change MP3 bitrate, so you can easily send MP3 to your mobile device, or as an E-mail attachment.
+Audio Converter Plus can change the bitrate of any audio format, so you can easily reduce the size of MP3 for sending to your mobile device or as an email attachment.

 Download Bitrate Converter from our site: https://www.abyssmedia.com/downloads/audioconverter.exe.
 Run the downloaded audioconverter.exe file to start the installation, which is quick and requires no knowledge.
 After installation, double-click the new icon, you will see the user interface shown below.